Managing Docker Models¶

 These folders are set up for automated execution by the Job Manager service, which retrieves the data for the job and persists it in /data/input, as well as the data written to the /data/output folder; Job Manager services place the data in the designated persistence service location, like Data Exchange, Predictive Learning Storage, or Integrated Data Lake (IDL).

-About Creating a Docker Image to Use in MindSphere¶
+About Creating a Docker Image to use in Model Execution¶

-When creating a Docker image to use in MindSphere, and to ensure the image contains the proper folders for Job Manager to copy in input files, or to copy results, add these lines close to the beginning of the Docker file:
+When creating a Docker image ensures the image contains the proper folders for Job Manager to copy in input files, or to copy results, add these lines close to the beginning of the Docker file:

 RUN ["mkdir","/data"] RUN ["mkdir","/data/input"] RUN ["mkdir","/data/output"] RUN [chmod 777 -R /data RUN ["mkdir","/iot_data"] RUN ["mkdir","/iot_data/input"] RUN ["mkdir","/iot_data/output"] RUN ["mkdir","/iot_data/datasets"] RUN chmod 777 -R /iot_data